yoshisuga/MAME4iOS/iOS-res/help.md

 **Button MENU** Open $(TARGET) menu, global settings.

-**NOTE** To type OK when ArcadeMania requires it, press LEFT and then RIGHT.
+**NOTE** To type OK when MAME requires it, press LEFT and then RIGHT.

 ## GLOBAL OPTIONS